paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

 ### Statutory Notes

 #### References in Text
 The Department of Agriculture Reorganization Act of 1994, referred to in subsec. (a)(3)(B)(ii)(I), is title II of Pub.
 L. 103–354, Oct.
 13, 1994, 108 Stat.
-3209, as amended.
+3209.
 Subtitle H of the Act is classified principally to subchapter VIII (§ 6991 et seq.) of chapter 98 of this title.
 For complete classification of this Act to the Code, see Tables.

 The date of enactment of the Food, Conservation, and Energy Act of 2008, the date of enactment of this subsection, the date of enactment of this paragraph, and the date of enactment of this subparagraph, referred to in subsecs. (a)(9)(B)(iii)(I), (c)(5)(D)(i)(I), (ii)(I), (d)(1)(B), (C), (k)(4)(E), (F), (8)(B)(ii), and (o)(1)(B), mean the date of enactment of Pub.
 L. 110–246, which was approved June 18, 2008.